 Since burning 3500 calories does not usually result in a pound of weight loss, how do you determine how many calories you have to burn or restrict to lose a pound of fat?

-While the 3500 calories number is pretty accurate during your first week of weight loss, there are better ways to estimate how many calories you need to burn to lose a pound in subsequent weeks.
+While the 3500 calorie number is pretty accurate during your first week of weight loss, there are better ways to estimate how many calories you need to burn to lose a pound in subsequent weeks.
 We recommend using the Body Weight Planner from the National Institutes of Health.

 It will give you a much more accurate estimate based on weight, gender, age, height, and daily activity level.